 All applications for a GCSE re-mark should be made via your school or college, (unless you are home-schooled).
 If you think that your result might be wrong you should speak to a teacher as soon as possible and they can submit an "enquiry about results" (EAR) to the relevant exam board.
 You’ll generally pay an admin fee, which will be refunded if your grade changes.
 Exam boards often show on their websites, what services they charge for when a request for a review is issued.
 Roughly one in five reviews result in a grade being changed.

 If you’ve had your paper remarked and you’re convinced that there’s still been a mistake, you can appeal within two weeks of receiving the decision.
 Visit the Edexcel Website or AQA appeals page for more information.

 If you’d like to make a complaint, you can do so through your school.
 Each school has its own process, so speak to yours to find out the best way forward.
 If your place at sixth form or college depends on your grade being changed, they might let you begin studying with them while you wait for the result of your request.

 Resitting your exams demonstrates that you’re hardworking, motivated and committed to achieving your goals – desirable attributes in the eyes of any employer or university.

-Some resits will take place in November 2018 but these are restricted to entries for English Language and Maths, and you'll need to resit all written exams.
 For Maths and English, resitting is compulsory if you haven’t achieved a pass (grade 4).
 You’ll need to continue studying these subjects until you either pass or turn 18.

 If you got a grade 3 and will be studying full-time (540+ hours) next year, you’ll need to resit the GCSE; If you got a grade 3 and will be studying part-time (150 – 539 hours), you can take a functional skills qualification instead of GCSE